Congress welcome message from

 The Canadian oncology community looks forward to greeting our many Society friends and spouses and to welcoming many new learners, nurses and oncologists to the city of Toronto and to Canada.

 Please come and enjoy cosmopolitan, multi-cultural Toronto and all it has to offer.

-Ray Osborne MD (Congress Chair), Phillippe Sauthier MD (Program Co-chair), Jason Dodge MD (Program Co-chair), Cathy Popadiuk MD (Co-Treasurer), and Rima Slim Phd (Co-Treasurer)
+Ray Osborne MD (Congress Chair), Jason Dodge MD (Program Chair), Rima Slim Phd (Co-Treasurer), and Cathy Popadiuk MD (Co-Treasurer)